Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

         pass
 ```

-- We can specify a `return` value!
+- We can `return` a value
 - We can add as many parameters we want after `self`
-- Inside of this method, we can access attributes and _other_ methods, using `self`
+- Inside of this method, we can access attributes and _other_ methods of the instance, using `self`
 - We can do any other typical Python logic in here, such as loops, conditionals, etc.

 ### !callout-info